cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ## Creating a query
+You can build a query to search for documents in the database if you have a few specifics by including the fields you are looking for in the query.

 ### Querying the rolodex database using selector syntax
-To build a query that searches for a document in the database when you have a few specifics, you can include the fields in the query to retrieve it.
-For example, in the `rolodex` database, if you know the state and last name included in one of the documents, search for the state and last name in the query as is written in the example below.
-You can also include the fields you want returned in the response and which of the return fields to sort by.
+Write a query using the selector syntax to search the documents in the `rolodex` database. in the `rolodex` database, if you want to find all the documents that include `CA` and `Greene` and you know the documents in your database contain the fields `state` and `last name`, write your query as shown in the example below.
+The example also demonstrates what fields to search for, how to determine the fields that will be included in the response, and how to sort the results.

+Follow these steps to create a POST request for this query.

 1. Make a POST request and include the fields to search in the `selector` syntax as shown in the example below.